What is The Trees?

 Still great (including the advertisements), despite the pops, clicks, and jitters.

-His favorite quote.
+Dad's favorite quote.